 Tuition Fees: 2018/19 Academic Year

-The tuition fee framework is issued by the Ministry of Advanced Education and Skills Development (MAESD) and is administered by the Registrar's Office.
+The tuition fee framework is issued by the Ministry of Training, Colleges and Universities (MTCU) and is administered by the Registrar's Office.
 There are two categories of tuition fees – Domestic and International.

 Domestic Tuition Fees